 ewallet.p12: Auto-open SSO wallet and PKCS12 file.
 PKCS12 file is protected by the wallet password provided in the UI.

-truststore.jks: JKS Truststore and Keystore that is protected by the wallet passport provided while downloading the wallet.
+truststore.jks: Java keystore and truststore files.
+They are protected by the wallet password provided while downloading the wallet.

 ojdbc.properties: Contains the wallet related connection property required for JDBC connection.
 This should be in the same path as